cjohansson/milstian-internet-framework/README.md

 This project is based on the programming exercise *Building a multithreaded web server* from the book *The Rust Programming Language* (*no starch press 2018*) and inspired by the *Aomebo Web Framework for PHP*.

 ## Major goal
-* Easy to make any kind of website with it
-* Websites are scaleable, fast and robust
+* Easy to make any kind of website with it that is scaleable, fast and robust

 ## Goals
 * Concurrent Internet-server with integrated HTTP and HTTP over TLS via TCP/IP support